 Faculty Senate Constitution

-It is year 1989 version.
+This is the 1989 version.
 The new one will be posted soon.

 The University Faculty